Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 2. Add an Action Step

-Select the action app by searching for the app by name from the menu.
+Select the action app by selecting it from the “Top Apps” list or searching for the app by name.

 Choose the app’s action from the dropdown that you want to follow the trigger.
-Same as the trigger, the Zap template creator will load the sample data available for the selected action.
+Same as the trigger, the Zap template editor will load the sample data available for the selected action.

-Note: In addition to not showing dynamic fields, custom fields from apps (added by users) will not be available.
-This is because the Zap template creator is not authenticated with an app account to fetch that data.
+Note: Custom fields from apps (i.e. fields added by users) will not be available.
+This is because the Zap template editor is not authenticated with an app account to fetch that data.
 When users create a Zap from your template, they’ll be able to leverage dynamic and custom fields.

 Tip: Use Zapier’s date and time syntax to modify dates and times in action form fields.

-Zap Template action forms include required and optional fields.
-When users set up your Zap Template, they will see the required fields by default, and must fill them in before turning on the Zap.
-Try to map as many required input fields as possible.
-Then, less-critical fields will often be marked as optional, and are hidden by default when users set up the Zap Template.
+Zap template action forms include required (denoted with a red asterix) and optional fields.
+When users set up your Zap template, they are required to complete required fields before turning on the Zap.
 If you know the best data to map to those fields, add them to make sure your users’ Zaps include as much detail as possible.

-Note: Do not enter plain text into an action form field unless every user of this Zap Template would want the text included in the action.
+Note: Do not enter a value into an input field unless every user of the Zap Template would want that value included in the action.

-Zapier then shows a Test action pane, similar to what users see when setting up Zaps.
+Zapier then shows a Test pane, similar to what users see when setting up Zaps.
 You won’t be able to test your action steps when building a Zap template.
-The Test action pane will default to showing a successful test.
+The Test pane will call this out, and default to showing a successful test.

 3. (Optional) Add filters or additional action steps

-Choose to add another step to your Zap, or finish and save this Zap template with only two steps.
+You can choose to add another step to your Zap, or finish and save this Zap template with only two steps (trigger and 1 action step).

-Most Zap templates only need two steps, with a trigger to watch for data from an app and an action to do something with that data in another app.
+Most Zap templates only need two steps, with a trigger to watch for new or updated data from one app, and an action to do something with that data in another app.
 Sometimes, though, you need more steps for advanced workflows, including:

 • Additional create actions to add additional automations to your workflow